Learn more about the Vantora Registration and On Line Booking software by scheduling a demo.

-This is a link that pops up a box that will let you choose some preset images in different categories, or by choosing External you an add a URL to the image you want on the short description, such as https://www.mydomain.com/images/smallpackage1.jpg
+This is a link that pops up a box that lets you choose preset images in different categories, or by choosing External, you can an add an URL to the image you want on the short description, such as https://www.mydomain.com/images/smallpackage1.jpg.

 Images will be constrained to 266 pixels wide, so it makes sense to have your images that size to begin with to speed download time.